bobbyshaw/tomrobertshaw.net/blog/_posts/2017-04-28-ethical-impact-of-ai-on-society.md

 - [Alan Winfield](https://twitter.com/alan_winfield), a Professor of Robot Ethics at the University of West of England
 - [Mandy Chessel](https://twitter.com/MandyChessell) - IBM Distinguished Engineer, Master Inventor and Fellow of Academy of Engineering
 - [Nello Christianini](http://www.bris.ac.uk/engineering/people/nello-cristianini/) - Professor of AI at University of Bristol
-- [Danit Gal](https://twitter.com/danitgal) - Ethics Consultant to Tencent and chairs the IEEE Global Initiative for ethical considerations of AI
+- [Danit Gal](https://twitter.com/danitgal) - Chair of the IEEE Global Initiative for Ethical Considerations in AI and AS Outreach Committee, and external consultant to Tencent on AI Ethics
 - [Björn W. Schuller](https://twitter.com/bjoernschuller) - Professor of Intelligent Systems at University of Passau.

 Alan Winfield hosted the panel and presented the questions.
 At the end there was an opportunity for the audience to ask their own questions.